Failure Analysis - A Practical Guide

 - Analytical Tools

-- Practical Examples taken from various industries: HVAC and Plumbing, civil engineering, pressure vessels, extractive metallurgy, oil and gas industry
+- Practical Examples are taken from various industries: HVAC and Plumbing, civil engineering, pressure vessels, extractive metallurgy, oil and gas industry

 Who Should Attend